mohae/firkin/README.md

 Reallocations are minimized by setting the initial capacity of the queue to a reasonable value for your use case.
 Any queue growth that occurs after queue creation follows the algorithm in Go's growSlice().
 Once a queue is grown, it is not shrunk back, even when the queue is emptied.
 Any queue growth also results in any items in the queue being shifted forward in the slice to eliminate empty spaces in the front of the slice.

+Before growing the queue, the amount of empty space in the slice is checked and if it exceeds the queue's shift percentage, the items in the queue are shifted to the beginning of the slice, avoiding the allocations due to growth.
+This shift percentage defaults to 50%; it can be set using the queue's SetShiftPercent() method.

 ## Usage
 Go get: